Ayoaris/axxess/README.md

 ### Handling Data Fetching Issues

 During data fetching, issues were encountered with some URLs in the provided JSON file, which resulted in images not displaying.
 To mitigate this, the `lazy` attribute was added to image tags to ensure content loads progressively.
-It was also discovered that some URLs were deprecated in the JSON list.
+It was also discovered that some URLs were deprecated in the JSON list, while some don't correspond with the title.

+I wasn't comfortable with url broken, so i had create a state to replace the url with static url onError displaying broken urls

 ### Customization